rpgreview/papersandpaychecks/pnp.md

 *Mobile Phone, 2010*: In the 2010s, using the 4G WiMAX standard, mobile phones have fully integrated Internet access.
 Mobile phones of this era also incorporate a cheap camera and radio as standard.
 ENC of 0, cost $500, talk time is increased to fifteen hours with a two hour recharge.

-*Mobile Phone, 2020*: In the 2010s, using the 5G, mobile phones have fully integrated Internet access, an expensive camera, radio, and all the computational capacity of a 2010 desktop computer.
+*Mobile Phone, 2020*: In the 2020s, using the 5G standard, mobile phones have fully integrated Internet access, an expensive camera, radio, and all the computational capacity of a 2010 desktop computer.
 ENC of 0, cost $500, talk time is increased to twenty-five hours with a one hour recharge.

 *Mobile Phone, 2030*: In the 2020s, using the 6G WiMAX standard, mobile phones have fully integrated Internet access, expensive camera, radio, and the all the computation capacity of a 2020 desktop computer.
 ENC of 0, cost $500, talk time is increased to fifty hours with a one hour recharge.